This post contains affiliate links. Read my Disclosure Policy for more information. Thanks for your support!

 So here they are.
 This was the most difficult lei to make because it consists of three rows of crocheting.
 The difficulty came, not so much in the actual crocheting, but in making sure I was placing the stitches in the right place and wasn’t twisting the ribbon around which the stitches are made.
 Plus, I ran out of one of the yarns and couldn’t replace it, so this one is a little shorter than the others.
 But it was well worth the time and attention it took to create; I think it turned out great.
 I don’t know what those little balls are to the right of the lei.
 They may be some kind of distortion caused by the flash off of the kukui nut.
 I took the photo twice, and the same thing happened each time.

 These leis are crocheted as well and were very simple to make.
 One is made of satin cord (purple) and the other combines two yarns, an eyelash and the satin cord.
-You simply crochet around and around without any increases, to form a tube of sorts.
+You simply crochet in the round without any increases, to form a tube of sorts.

 Finally, these are the knitted leis.
 I believe they’re made of two yarns, maybe three.
 I don’t remember now.
 But you just cast on nine stitches on number nine needles and knit in stockinette until the lei measures about 28 inches.
 Those are cowrie shells and kukui nuts at the ends of the leis.
 I searched high and low for cowrie shells and could not find them anywhere in the form I needed for the leis.
 So Nanea at Aloha Yarn was kind enough to let me buy the ones that were on the display leis in her store.